ym-project/gulp-esbuild/README.md

 ### Plugin arguments

-All available options you can find in the typescript declaration file in official repository [https://github.com/evanw/esbuild/blob/master/lib/types.ts](https://github.com/evanw/esbuild/blob/master/lib/types.ts).
+You can find all available options in the typescript declaration file in the official repository [https://github.com/evanw/esbuild/blob/master/lib/types.ts](https://github.com/evanw/esbuild/blob/master/lib/types.ts).

-Pay attention to interfaces such as: `CommonOptions` and `BuildOptions`.
+PPay attention to such interfaces as `CommonOptions` and `BuildOptions`.

-Another interfaces don't use in this plugin.
+Other interfaces aren't used in this plugin.